Cook Eat Well

 • Pinterest

-• YouTube
+• Subscribe

 If you're looking for a non-dairy version, this one is perfect!
 The coconut milk makes it so rich and creamy, you don't need to add whipped cream.
 Just top it with an extra sprinkling of spice.
-It warms you up inside and makes you think of cool, crisp, sunny mornings and walking through the fallen leaves.
+It warms you up inside and makes you think of cool, crisp, sunny mornings and walking through the fall leaves.

 This post includes affiliate links.
 You can read my full disclosure statement here.

 For this recipe, you can use whatever pumpkin you have on hand.
 I like to use homemade roasted pumpkin puree, but you can easily substitute canned pumpkin.
 Be sure to use plain pureed pumpkin, not pumpkin pie filling.
 The only ingredient listed on the label should be pumpkin.
-Look for an organic brand that is packed in BPA-free cans.
+Look for an organic brand like this one that is packed in BPA-free cans.
 You can even substitute roasted butternut squash puree.
 The flavor is very similar to pumpkin.

 I also like to use homemade pumpkin pie spice.
 It's super quick and easy to mix together and it's convenient to have on hand.
 I sprinkle it on just about everything this time of year.
 Of course, you can always use your favorite pumpkin spice mix or just stir in your favorite combination of fall spices.